SindenDev/3dimviewer/README.md

 All required prebuilt 3rd party libraries can be downloaded separately in a single package.
 Alternatively, you can build them on your own.
-In that case, we recommend you to build at least OpenSceneGraph, wxWidgets and MDSTk libraries.
+In that case, we recommend you to build at least OpenSceneGraph, Qt and VPL libraries.
 A more comprehensive guide can be found in ''doc/Installation.htm''.
 For a complete list of required 3rd party libraries take a look at ''3rdParty.txt''.